 Around the world, almost everyone is talking about COVID-19, a pandemic disease caused by the novel coronavirus (SARS-CoV-2); whose outbreak was first reported in Wuhan, China and later spread rapidly across country borders with a large number of confirmed cases, prompting the World Health Organization (WHO) to declare it as a pandemic.
-There are 19 confirmed patients in Tanzania and one death so far.
+At the time of writing this article, there were 19 confirmed patients in Tanzania and one death.

 Read: All about the COVID-19 pandemic around the world

 While researchers are still studying the virus—its complexities and specific disease pattern, cancer patients and their caregivers in Tanzania and around the world may be fighting a painful battle against an invisible enemy that has come with an additional challenge.

 There is yet no evidence firmly explaining whether cancer patients are more prone to COVID-19, however, data generated from studies published from China, Korea and Italy, indicate that older patients with other pre-existing or underlying conditions such as diabetes, and cardiovascular disease face a higher risk of developing severe complications of COVID-19.